 The hub can now be refurbished.
 Steel hubs are sand blasted before powder coating or brushed clean and then hand painted.
 Alloy hubs are simply re-polished back to their former glory.

 If remedial work on the rim is not possible, it will be discarded.
 Remember, before rusty metal can be re-chromed, the pitting has to be polished out, which can seriously weaken a rim, especially around the spoke nipple holes.
 If a new rim is to be fitted, the rim size is carefully checked before drilling the spoke holes.
-These holes are made by hand for one-off orders and by hydraulic rams on longer production runs.
+These holes are made by hand for one-off orders and by hydraulic machining on longer production runs.

 Most wheels have 36 or 40 spokes, some may have as many as 72 and each spoke hole has to be punched at a precise angle to ensure correct alignment between rim and hub.
 The hub dimensions and offset measurement are vital for this task; advice on taking these measurements can be found on the "Rim Ordering" page.